versionpress/versionpress/docs/content/en/09-release-notes/10-roadmap.md

 # Roadmap #

 This page should give you an idea of where we are and what is planned for the future.
-The order roughly represents our priorities but no commitments are made here.
+The order roughly represents our priorities.

 * ✓ <del>Core versioning functionality</del> *(shipped in 1.0)*
 * ✓ <del>Automatic change tracking</del> *(shipped in 1.0)*